RobertMueller/epEBench/README.md

 Note-1: List of elements in test pattern mode loops cyclically until last element of longest list is reached.
 Means, amount of testruns is defined by longest parameter list.
 Note-2: If no option is passed, benchmark starts with default values.
 Note-3: Thread pinning mode [-r] forces threads bound to assigned CPU but leads to a lower load level accuracy at high thread counts.
+Note-4: Refer to ebmodels.ini file for more information and find all available workloads.